jsok/puppet-vault/README.md

 By default, with no parameters the module will configure vault with some sensible defaults to get you running, the following parameters may be specified to configure Vault.
 Please see [The official documentation](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.

-* `storage`: A hash containing the Vault storage configuration, default:
+* `storage`: A hash containing the Vault storage configuration.
+File and raft storage backends are supported.
+In the examples section you can find an example for raft.
+The file backend is the default:
 ```
 { 'file' => { 'path' => '/var/lib/vault' }}
 ```